How to lower home insurance

-8. Improve your credit/insurance score
+8. Improve your credit score and insurance score

 Your insurance score, along with your credit rating, can be used by insurance companies as a predictor of future insurance claims.
-A good insurance score and credit history makes you less of a risk to insurers and could result in a better home insurance rate.
+A good insurance score and credit history makes you less of a risk to insurers and could result in a cheaper home insurance rate.

-9. Minimize "attractive nuisances"
+9. Minimize attractive nuisances